Sessions Description

 Plenary Session 1: The Role of Spatial Intelligence in National Progress

 This opening session will discuss how changing national and global policies heighten the importance of geospatial infrastructure.
-Panelists will explore how deeper geospatial integration across technology and government workflows is vital to innovation, public sector strength, and economic development.
+Panelists will explore how deeper geospatial integration across technology and government workflows is vital to innovation, public sector efficiency, productivity, and economic development.

 Fireside Chat: Perspectives on the Geospatial Data Act and NSDI

-Policymakers will share their perspectives on the vital role geospatial infrastructure plays in driving economic growth, enhancing governance, supporting emergency response, and advancing equitable service delivery.
-The Geospatial Data Act of 2018 will be highlighted as a foundational policy enabling progress in these areas and reinforcing the importance of a coordinated National Spatial Data Infrastructure (NSDI).
+Legislators and Policymakers will share their perspectives on the vital role geospatial infrastructure plays in driving economic growth, enhancing governance, supporting emergency response, and advancing government service delivery.
+The Geospatial Data Act of 2018 will be highlighted as well as other laws and foundational policies that are enabling progress in these areas and reinforcing the importance of a coordinated National Spatial Data Infrastructure (NSDI).

 Plenary Session 2: The Value of the Geospatial Ecosystem in Action

-Plenary 3: Aligning Purpose, Driving Resilience: The Power of Public-Private-Philanthropic Partnerships
+Plenary Session 3: Aligning Purpose, Driving Resilience: The Power of Public-Private-Philanthropic Partnerships

 This session will focus on emerging partnerships leveraging advanced technologies such as global fire detection to promote community resilience by establishing a "systems of systems" approach for detection and response.

-Plenary 4: Navigating the Changing Public–Private Sector Geospatial Landscape
+Plenary Session 4: Navigating the Changing Public–Private Sector Geospatial Landscape

-Amid heightened attention to government efficiency and the rollout of the new NSDI Strategic Plan, this session will bring thought together leaders to discuss key priorities, emerging responsibilities, and necessary investments to strengthen the geospatial ecosystem.
+Amid heightened attention to government efficiency and the rollout of the new NSDI Strategic Plan, this session will bring together thought leaders from across the public and private sectors to discuss key priorities, shifting roles and responsibilities between sectors, and necessary investments to strengthen the geospatial ecosystem.

-Plenary 5: Advancing the Future: Integrating Emerging Technologies and New Talent
+Plenary 5: Advancing the Future: Integrating Emerging Technologies and Empowering New Talent

 Wednesday, September 10, 2025 Deep Dive Sessions